 Wiring

-Wiring a keyboard matrix on the Keyboard Controller is easy.
-If you don’t know, a keyboard matrix is a grid of switches electrically connected by rows and columns, allowing an easy way to control a large grid of keyboard switches with the microcontroller.
-Without a keyboard matrix, each key would have to be directly connected to the microcontroller taking up two pins per key, thus not allowing for large amounts of keys like on a full keyboard.
-In this tutorial we will use our Adjustable Macropad PCB as it already places each mechanical switch/key in a keyboard matrix.
+Wiring a keyboard matrix on the STM32 Keyboard Controller is easy.
+If you don’t know, a keyboard matrix is a grid of switches electrically connected by rows and columns, allowing an easy way to control a large grid of them with a microcontroller.
+Without a keyboard matrix, each key would have to be directly connected to two pins, thus not allowing for large amounts of keys like on a full keyboard.
+In this tutorial we will use our Customizable Size Macropad/Keyboard PCB as it already places each mechanical switch/key in a keyboard matrix, and included the necessary diodes.
+We will also go over how to make these matrixes by hand.

 Tools/materials needed: